 Pursuant to the Proposed Public Offering, the Company intends to offer for public sale 20,000,000 Units, plus up to an additional 3,000,000 Units solely to cover over-allotments, if any, at a price of \$10.00 per Unit.
 Each Unit consists of one Class A Share and one Warrant.
 Each warrant entitles the holder to purchase one Class A Share at a price of \$11.50 per share.
 The Warrants will become exercisable on the later of 30 days after completion of the Business Combination or 12 months from the closing of the Proposed Public Offering and will expire five years from the completion of the Business Combination or earlier upon redemption or liquidation.
 The Company may redeem the Warrants at a price of \$0.01 per Warrant upon 30 days' notice, only in the event that the last sale price of the Class A Shares is at least \$18.00 per share (as adjusted for share splits, share dividends, rights issuances, subdivisions, reorganizations, recapitalizations and the like) for any 20 trading days within a 30-trading day period ending on the third trading day prior to the date on which notice of redemption is given.
 The Company will not redeem the Warrants unless a registration statement under the Securities Act covering the Class A Shares issuable upon exercise of the Warrants is effective and a current prospectus relating to those shares is available throughout the 30 day redemption period, unless the Warrants may be exercised on a cashless basis and such cashless exercise is exempt from registration under the Securities Act.
-If the Company redeems the Warrants as described above, management will have the option to require all holders that wish to exercise their Warrants to do so on a cashless basis; provided that an exemption from registration is available.
-No Warrants will be exercisable for cash unless the Company has an effective registration statement covering the Class A Shares issuable upon exercise of the Warrants and a current prospectus relating to such shares.
-If the shares issuable upon exercise of the Warrants are not registered under the Securities Act, holders will be permitted to exercise their Warrants on a cashless basis.
+If the Company redeems the Warrants as described above, management will have the option to require all holders that wish to exercise their Warrants to do so on a cashless basis; provided that an exemption from registration statement covering the Class A Shares issuable upon exercise of the Warrants and a current prospectus relating to such shares.
+If the shares issuable upon exercise of the Warrants and a current prospectus relating to such shares.
+If the shares issuable upon exercise of the Warrants and a current prospectus relating to such shares.
+If the shares issuable upon exercise of the Warrants and a current will be exercisable for cash or on a cashless basis.
 However, no Warrant will be exercisable for cash or on a cashless basis, and the Company will not be obligated to issue any Class A Shares to holders seeking to exercise their Warrants, unless the issuance of the Class A Shares upon such exercise is registered or qualified under the securities laws of the state of the exercising holder, or an exemption is available.